hed-standard/hed-examples/docs/source/EventFileRestructuring.md

 For each of the specified values in the indicated column create a column containing 1’s and 0’s indicating presence or absence of the value.
-If no values are specified, all unique values in that column are factored.

 (parameters-for-factor-column-anchor)=
 ```{admonition} Table 10: Parameters for the *factor_column* command.